-Learn how to apply cutting edge knowledge of aeroacoustics in a simple and effective way.
-You will be able to reliably measure noise in a variety of mechanical systems and develop noise reduction strategies to improve their aerodynamic design and performance.
+Learn how to reliably evaluate noise in a variety of mechanical systems and develop basic noise reduction strategies to improve their aerodynamic design and performance.

-Over the last few years the field of aeroacoustics has developed rapidly in finding solutions for reducing noise from aircraft, engines, ventilation systems and wind turbines.
-However, finding the right balance between achieving maximum performance (of mechanical systems such as airplanes, cars, drones, etc.) and lowering their noise output to comply with noise regulations, and ensure people's comfort and health, is a complicated task.
+Finding the right balance between achieving maximum aerodynamic performance and lowering the noise output to comply with regulations and ensure people's comfort and health is a complicated task.

-You will evaluate how to measure sound and review principles in order to utilize calculations to estimate the sound generated by a variety of mechanical systems.
-You will develop noise reduction strategies using simulations to understand how to improve the aeroacoustics of potential designs.
+You will review fundamental aeroacoustic principles and propagation theories in order to estimate the sound generated by a variety of mechanical systems.
+You will also explore dedicated noise-reduction strategies to understand how to improve the aeroacoustics of potential design solutions.

 Apply this knowledge to your own work

-After learning the fundamentals of the aeroacoustic sources of noise, you will apply the knowledge gained to practical and industry‑relevant exercises.
-During the course you will learn how to change the aerodynamic performance of the mechanical system of your choice (an aircraft propeller, a wind turbine, a wing with flap and/or a jet in proximity of a wing) to obtain the required aeroacoustic performance.
-Additionally, we will explore the basics of aeroacoustic scaling and testing, in order to give you practical design guidelines that you could use in the future.
+After learning the fundamentals of aeroacoustic sources of noise, you will apply the knowledge gained to practical and industry‑relevant exercises.
+During the course you will learn how to change the aerodynamic performance of one mechanical system of your choice (an aircraft propeller, a wind turbine, a wing with flap and/or a jet in proximity of a wing) to obtain a quieter device.

-- Estimate, analyze and evaluate the sources of noise of different types of mechanical systems
+- Analyze and evaluate the sources of noise in different mechanical systems

-- Design a strategy to work within the aeroacoustic EU regulations without compromising the aerodynamic performance
+- Design a strategy to work within noise regulations without compromising aerodynamic performance

-- Identify the most important aerodynamic parameters that affect noise generation (including speed and performance of the system, and operating regimes)
+- Identify the most important aerodynamic parameters that affect the noise generation (e.g. performance of the system and operating regimes)

-- Evaluate the optimum design and recommend improvements on the original design
+- Evaluate the optimum design and recommend improvements on the original one

 Is this course for you?